metabase/metabase/docs/installation-and-operation/serialization.md

 ## Serialization: copying contents of one Metabase instance to another

-{% include plans-blockquote.html feature="Serialization" %}
+{% include plans-blockquote.html feature="Serialization" self-hosted-only="true" %}

 Once you really get rolling with Metabase it's often the case that you'll have more than one instance of it spun up.
 You might have a couple of testing or development instances and a few production ones, or maybe you have a separate instance per office or region.